 QPR training prepares you to know what to do if you suspect someone is contemplating suicide.
 Just as knowing CPR (cardio pulmonary resuscitation) allows you to prevent a death by heart attack, knowing QPR allows you to prevent a death by suicide.
 QPR stands for Question, Persuade, and Refer.
-By completing QPR training you will know how to question someone to know if he or she is contemplating suicide, you will know how to persuade him or her to not commit suicide and to seek help, and you will know how to refer this person to professionals that can begin treatment.
+By completing QPR training you will know how to question someone to ascertain if she or he is contemplating suicide.
+You will know how to persuade her or him to not commit suicide and to seek help.
+You will know how to refer this person to professionals that can begin treatment.

 QPR training was designed and then shared nationwide by Paul Quinnett, Ph.D.
 The goal of QPR is to train as many people as possible in the warning signs of suicide and the most effective steps to take to prevent a suicide.
 The staff at the WKU Counseling and Testing Center are certified to provide QPR training to faculty, staff, and students as well as the surrounding community.
 We have made presentations to departments, offices, classrooms, and student organizations.
-The QPR training usually takes an hour to an hour and a half and all participants receive a summary brochure and are registered with the QPR organization.
+The QPR training usually takes an hour to an hour and a half.
+Upon completion of QPR training, all participants receive a summary brochure and are registered with the QPR organization.

 Suicide is the second leading cause of death for college aged students.
 It is also one of the most preventable causes of death.
 But even today we see so much shame and anxiety about suicide; the stigma is still powerful and suicidal people are often reluctant to ask for help.
 Most people who attempt suicide do NOT want to be dead.
 They just want their lives to change but do not know how to get help or they are ashamed to ask for help.